-The Service data shows a favourable trend with the mean pay gap reducing very slightly but the median pay gap showing a larger decrease.
-Similarly the number of women in the mid and upper quartiles all show an increase, demonstrating that women are securing a greater proportion of the higher paid jobs.
+The Service data shows a favourable trend with the mean pay gap and median pay gap reducing in year.
+Similarly, the number of women in the mid and upper quartiles all show an increase, demonstrating that women are securing a greater proportion of the higher paid jobs.

 Although positive action work is an on-going project for the Service (and has been for many years), it is a known fact that the number of men in operational roles is significantly more than those that are filled by women.
-80.85% and 19.15% respectively Operational staff make up a large proportion of the workforce and this will present an unfavourable data report for the gender pay gap.
+Operational staff make up a large proportion of the workforce and this will present an unfavourable data report for the gender pay gap.